-The USGS topographic maps for the Huntsville and Brown's Hole Quadrangles (2014) show that the Copper Crest West project area is situated on a slope, with the topographic gradient down to the southwest towards Lefty's Canyon (see Figure A-1).
-No active or ephemeral stream drainages are found on the property, though a dry small gully was observed during the site reconnaissance.
+The USGS topographic maps for the Huntsville and Brown's Hole Quadrangles (2014) show that the West Village Sliver project area is situated on a slope, with the topographic gradient down to the southwest towards Lefty's Canyon (see Figure A-1).
+No active or ephemeral stream drainages are found on the property, though two small, dry gullies were observed during the site reconnaissance.
 No springs are known to occur on the property, though it is possible that springs may occur on various parts of the property during peak runoff.